jr3cermak/gridtoolsDev/docs/manual/GridUtils.md

 cases, the grid and plot projections will be the same unless you wish to see the grid in a different projection.

+The library has also been designed to allow the grid center to be in a different location than the projection center.
+The library makes *limited* assumptions for parameters and it is highly recommended to provide complete information no matter how redundant it may seem.

+There are certain assumptions made by the `pyproj` library for certain projection parameters.

 # Grid Creation

 The library supports one mode of grid creation at present.
 The user